Mohaks4515/DocuMind/README.md

 # DocuMind

-> AI-powered Document Intelligence Platform built with FastAPI, PostgreSQL, Docker and Alembic.
+> AI-powered Document Intelligence Platform built with FastAPI, PostgreSQL, Docker, JWT Authentication and Alembic.

-DocuMind is a backend-focused document intelligence platform designed to upload, process, search and interact with documents using AI and RAG.
+DocuMind is a backend-focused AI document intelligence platform designed to upload, process, search and interact with documents using AI and RAG.

 The project is being developed step-by-step using a production-style architecture with authentication, document processing, vector search, background jobs and local AI models.